Samsung/tizen-docs/docs/application/dotnet/guides/nlp/overview.md

 The natural language processing features introduce how you can process sentence with Nlp class .
 They also describe how you can call methods about Nlp in your application.

-You can use the following natural language processing features in your .NET applications:
+You can use the following natural language processing features in your DOTNET applications:

 -   [Natural Language Processing](nlp.md)

-    You can use natural language processing functionalities in your application, such as language detect, word_tokenize, lemmatize, ne_chunk, and pos_tag.
+    You can use natural language processing functionalities in your application, such as language detect, word_tokenize, ne_chunk, and pos_tag.
 Nlp is a subset of natural language toolkit that specifies an interface and a protocol for basic natural language processin.

 ## Related Information
 * Dependencies
-    -   Tizen 5.0 and Higher
+  -   Tizen 4.0 and Higher